-While Spell Checkers have immense importance in software applications that create and format word documents, they are also an important part of websites search wherein there are high chances of users doing spelling errors or typos, which may affect the search results.
+While Spell Checkers have immense importance in software applications that create and format word documents, they are also an important part of website search wherein there are high chances of users making spelling errors or typos, which may affect the search results.

 6. Speech Recognition

 Speech recognition technology has been there for around 70 years.
 The first-ever speech recognition system was introduced in 1952 by Bell Laboratories.
 Known as “Audrey”, the system could recognize a single-digit number.
 Later, IBM introduced “Shoebox” which could understand and respond to 16 words in English, which marked the usage of Natural Language Processing (NLP) for speech recognition.

 Today, advances in NLP have introduced voice as the method of providing inputs to the system, other than clicking, typing, or selecting text.
 Voice Assistants like Cortana, Siri, Google Assistance, Amazon Alexa are some of the perfect examples of how machines are mastered to recognize the human voice, understand the intent, and respond accordingly.
 In fact, NLP is the core technology behind the Voice User Interface today.

 Another common example of speech recognition is the speech-to-text feature in smartphones.
 While this is a default feature in many smartphones, there are several mobile apps that make this possible for users.
 The speech-to-text facility enables users to provide input through audio which is then converted into text.

 Google Voice Search is another example of speech recognition wherein the users provide voice input to perform the search.

 Optical Character Recognition (OCR) is the process of converting images of handwritten, typed, or printed text into machine-encoded language.
 It is one of the commonly used approaches to digitize printed texts so they can be saved, edited, and searched electronically.